-Because the boiler has no escape route for the water (now that it’s blocked) it will essentially shut down.
+If the boiler has no escape route for the water (now that it’s blocked), it will essentially shut down.

 Now, this might sound like a big problem but fixing the issue is easier than you might think!

-All you need to do is gently pour some warm (not hot) water over the pipe to slowly melt the frozen blockage.
-Once that is done reboot the boiler and it should be working again.
+All you need to do is gently pour some warm tepid (not hot) water over the pipe to melt the frozen blockage slowly.
+Once that is done, reboot the boiler, and it should be working again.

 Your boiler’s thermostat is a very misunderstood device in many ways.